danorel/mustream/README.md

 # mustream

-**Toolbox for tech guys who are into guitar music**
+**Toolbox for tech guys who are into music and more**

-This project provides real-time tools for detecting musical notes and chords through your microphone, with a simple UI for visualization.
-Perfect for musicians, music students, and developers interested in audio processing.
+This project provides real-time tools for learning musical theory with accompanying visualization plugins through your microphone with set of simple UI applications.
+Perfect for musicians, music students, and developers interested in audio understanding and processing.

 ## Features

+- 📏 Measurement tools: **decibel meter**
-- 🎵 Real-time **note recognition** and **chord detection**
+- 🎵 Real-time detection tools: **note recognition** and **chord detection**
-- 📊 Live **audio waveform plotting** for visual feedback
+- 📊 Training tools: live **jamming** with backing music

 ## Requirements

 - Python 3.7 or higher
 - PyAudio (for audio input)